GoThereGit/EvaHan/README.md

 All the reports must:

-Technical reports will be included in the proceedings of the **Fifteenth biennial Language Resources and Evaluation Conference(LREC 2026)**, which will take place from May 11 to 16，2026, inMallorca, Spain.
+Technical reports will be included in the proceedings of the **Fifteenth biennial Language Resources and Evaluation Conference (LREC 2026)**, which will take place from May 11 to 16，2026, in Mallorca, Spain.

 Submission is electronic, using the Softconf START conference management system via the link: https://softconf.com/lrec2026/main